Hi there,

 Still, I was traumatized and began to feel uncomfortable with my bite.

-This periodontist told me that my bite was not so bad and that one of the hypotheses of gum recession is that the open bite generates more pressure on the teeth that do make contact, but that it was not my case since my gum recession came from brushing and because the lower teeth had been brought forward a lot during the first orthodontics.
+I finally went for a consultation with a periodontist that my orthodontist Covadonga Balaguer had recommended.
+He told me that my bite was not so bad and that one of the hypotheses of gum recession is that the open bite generates more pressure on the teeth that do make contact, but that it was not my case since my gum recession came from brushing and because the lower teeth had been brought forward a lot during the first orthodontics.

 I continued to check with the periodontist every 6 months and after two check-ups, I found that my recession was not increasing.
 So, for the time being gum grafting was optional but not mandatory and the most important thing is that I was not going to lose any teeth.

 After 2 visits to the periodontist without my gum recession having increased, I was calmer but then I realized that a tooth had moved.
+The right central incisor had moved up about a millimeter.

 Initially I reconstructed it with composite so that it would not bother me visually and as I continued to feel discomfort with my bite, I decided to get orthodontics again.
-In addition, although I had reconstructed the incisor, I was not happy with it and wanted to fix it.
+I decided to go back to my orthodontist in Valencia.

 I was clear that I did not want braces as it was going to be my third orthodontic treatment, so I asked for an estimate for Invisalign treatment.

+First, they scan your mouth to obtain a 3D image that they send to Invisalign.
 Then Invisalign sends a treatment proposal that the orthodontist must evaluate and approve.
 If she does not approve, she must make corrections and send it to them to modify the treatment.

+I went for the scan on April 17 and was waiting to meet with the orthodontist and have the treatment explained to me.
 I imagined that they would call me at the beginning of May, but it was delayed because they had sent 4 proposals to my orthodontist that she did not like, and she had asked for modifications.
+Finally, I went on June 3 and together we made the final modifications to the treatment.

-I was impressed because it was a very complex and millimetric procedure.
+I was impressed because it was a complex and millimetric procedure.
 The orthodontist explained to me that I would have several teeth filed down and that I would also have attachments.

 I was not expecting this as my idea was not to have to glue anything to the teeth and that is why I did not want to have braces.
 Even so, Invisalign attachments are smaller than braces.